Yemen College of Middle Eastern Studies: Location

 Yemen is a traditional Middle Eastern country located on the southwest corner of the Arabian Peninsula.
 Compared to other Arabic-speaking countries, Yemen has one of the lowest-percentages of English speakers.
 This lack foreign language fluency by the native Yemenis, paired with the fact that the Arabic spoken in Yemen is conservative and close to the formal dialect, provides a location for studying Arabic.

-YCMES is located on the 26 September Street, close to the Yemeni Parliament building, a short walk from Tahrir Square, the transportation hub of Sana'a.
+YCMES is located on the 26 September Street, close to the Yemeni Parliament building, a short walk from Tahrir Square, the transportation hub of Sanaa.

 Facilities

 The YCMES owns three buildings used for housing.
 The 26th of September Dormitory, and the Guest House are located near the Main College Building on 26 September.
 The Bab al-Sabah dormitory is located in the Old City.

 The Markez: 26 September Dormitory

-The six-story 26 September Dormitory is composed of two buildings connected by a small, enclosed bridge (referred to as the YCMES’ own “Shahara Bridge”).
+The six-story 26 September Dormitory is composed of two buildings connected by a small, enclosed bridge (referred to as the YCMES’ own "Shahara Bridge").
 It contains over 30 dormitory rooms, accommodating up to 90 students in singles to quintuples.
 Shared bathrooms are on each floor as well as communal kitchens on the first and top floors.